Plant the Perfect Garden for Native Plants and Pollinators

 For example, slugs and snails can really chow down on lettuce.
-However, instead of spraying with chemicals, create barriers such as crushed eggshells which these soft-bodies pests will avoid.
-Put a band of petroleum jelly around containers because these pests won’t be able to climb up.
-Another favorite tactic: Put tuna tins filled with beer into the ground; slugs love beer!
+However, instead of spraying with chemicals, create barriers such as crushed eggshells which these soft-bodies pests tend to avoid.
+Put a band of petroleum jelly around containers to stop them from climbing up.
+Another favorite tactic: Sink tuna tins filled with beer into the ground; slugs love beer!
 See our Slug pest page.

-From Diatomaceous Earth to Neem Oil, there are many less toxic methods now that really work.
+From diatomaceous earth to neem oil, there are many less toxic methods available that really work.
 Remember that chemical fertilizers run into rivers, oceans and wetlands.
-Pesticides and herbicides tend to kill many more creatures than the one or two bugs, as annoying as they might be.
+Pesticides and herbicides tend to kill many more creatures than the one or two bugs we target, as annoying as they might be.

-Do you have room in the corner of your yard?
-Instead of throwing out kitchen-based scraps and yard trimmings, dispose of them in a compost pile You’ll encourage compost-making worms and bugs which will help create a rich, fertile soil for your garden within months.
+Do you have spare room in the corner of your yard?
+Instead of throwing out kitchen-based scraps and yard trimmings, dispose of them in a compost pile.
+You’ll encourage compost-making worms and bugs that help create a rich, fertile soil for your garden within months.
 It’s a great way to use fallen leaves, too!

 - We have the perfect compost recipe to get things cooking.
 See how to compost!

-- There’s also in-garden or in-situ composting which when you are composting directly where you’re going to grow.
+- There’s also in-garden or in-situ composting, which is when you are composting directly where you’re going to grow.
 See more about in-garden composting.